 Innovation: The “Cuatro” in Salsa Music

 While the “tres” goes along and even marks the swing of the music, Yomo’s “cuatro” was a counter-rhythm in a way a counter-voice would do in a song.
 It provided additional melodic value to the songs.
-His rapid riffs where amazingly musical as well as fast, something he figured is a common preference of people who listen to string instruments.
+His rapid riffs were amazingly musical as well as fast, something he figured is a common preference of people who listen to string instruments.
 He was the best at this.

-Yomo Toro’s “cuatro” style fitted so well with Willie Colon’s salsa music, that the album “Asalto Navideno” became a huge hit (one that would require a 2nd volume) and Willie Colon decided to keep Yomo as a permanent part of his band.
+Yomo Toro’s “cuatro” style fitted so well with Willie Colon’s salsa music, that the album “Asalto Navideno” became a huge hit (one that would require a 2nd volume), and Willie Colon decided to keep Yomo as a permanent part of his band.

-This also opened the doors for Yomo Toro to play with the Fania All Stars.
-His “cuatro” solo on the hit song “Quitate Tu”, part of the historic “Fania All Stars Live at the Cheetah” albums consolidated Yomo as an integral part of the Salsa movement of the early ’70s.
+This also opened the doors for Yomo Toro to play with the Fania All-Stars.
+His “cuatro” solo on the hit song “Quitate Tu“, part of the historic “Fania All-Stars Live at the Cheetah” albums consolidated Yomo as an integral part of the Salsa movement of the early ’70s.

 Puerto Rican Cultural Contribution

-With the “cuatro” now introduced to a young generation in a brand new way (in Salsa music, instead of in “aguinaldos”, or “nueva trova”, or “seis chorreaos”, etc.) Yomo Toro brought a piece of Puerto Rican culture to a generation that may have not appreciated the instrument in its traditional musical formats.
+With the “cuatro” now introduced to a young generation in a brand new way (in Salsa music, instead of in “aguinaldos”, or “Nueva Trova”, or “seis chorreaos”, etc.) Yomo Toro brought a piece of Puerto Rican culture to a generation that may not have appreciated the instrument in its traditional musical formats.
 In that way, Yomo Toro helped to carry the culture banner to the younger generation of Puerto Ricans.

 Yomo Toro; you will always be remembered!
 RIP.